 Some of the top ones get invited regularly to speak and are paid really high amounts.
 They also get free accommodation and transport.

 For example, Mari Smith earns between $15,000 and $50,000 every time she speaks because she is one of the top Facebook marketers in the world.
 If you want the best Facebook marketer in the world you go to Mari.

 Another added benefit of speaking is that some of the attendees will hire you after listening to you.
 This is why several social media managers speak for free at conferences.

-Would you like to download the PDF version of the post?
+Would you like to download the PDF version of the post on how to become a social media manager?
 Click on the below button to download.
 I will also send you some tips on how to attract better paying clients.